The Television Talks Back

 Ant Expert: [speaking from TV] Well I can assure you they do, Mr Ellis.

 - This also happens in the penguin sketch:

 Newsreader: [on TV] It's just gone eight o'clock, and time for the penguin on top of your television set to explode.

 [The penguin explodes.]

 First Pepperpot: [watching the TV] How did he know that was going to happen?

 - The Test Card Girl from Life on Mars, and several other TV hosts, including the narrator from Camberwick Green.

 - Ashes to Ashes has done this.

-- When a murderous young woman wanders into the house on The Young Ones, this trope gets used with a radio.
+- When a murderous young woman wanders into the house, this trope gets used with a radio.
 The newscaster at first announces that a dangerous murderess is on the loose, but as the boys all ignore his warning, he starts yelling at them specifically: "I've been trying to tell you for the last five minutes, that girl over there with her hands over Mike's ears is a murderer!"
 The radio eventually gets broken when it's used as a weapon in a Vyvyan/Rik squabble, and none of the lads ever notice its warnings.

 - In an earlier episode, the television makes an announcement telling the viewers not forget to unplug their sets.
 Vyvyan asks why, and the television responds, "Because it'll blow up, you silly boy".
 Vyv waits in anticipation for a few seconds before deciding to play murder in the dark instead.